rhyslwells/Data-Archive/content/standardised/f-regression.md

 tags: [explainability, statistics]
 ---

 `f_regression` is a statistical method provided by `sklearn.feature_selection` to evaluate the linear relationship between each independent variable in X and a continuous target variable y.
-It is a univariate [[feature selection]] method based on the [[F-statistic]] from simple linear regression.
+It is a univariate [[Feature Selection]] method based on the [[F-statistic]] from simple linear regression.

 Specifically: